-The best method for Windows to Windows data transfer depends on how often you transfer.
+The best method for Windows to Windows data movement depends on how often you transfer.
 For one-time file transfers, it is best to use methods such as Bluetooth or Wi-Fi Direct.

 On the other hand, if you need to transfer a large number of files every day, which may be part of regular office procedures or workflows, setting up shared folders or sharing external drives on the network is more convenient than other methods.
 The computer can access and extract files on demand.

 2. Transfer Files Between Windows, Mac, and Linux